webdevelopers-eu/javascript-dna/README.md

 ## Motivation

 Q: Why another AMD solution?
 We have Dojo Toolkit, RequireJS, and ScriptManJS...
 > A: There was a need for __clean__ and __intuitive__ loader.
 What every programer needs is a system that you can tell it that "I need classes `Class1` and `Class2` for my code to work."
 System will somehow make that happen and then execute your dependent code.
-Plain and simple.
 This is what everybody wants.
+And this is what most fameworks don't get.
 >
+> And all force programmers to alter their precious code just to allow loading framework to work.
+That I consider as evil in most cases.
+Do you need to include `define()` at the end of your PHP class definition file?
+No!
+Why should you in Javascript?
+>
-> Simply system that will understand simple files containing clean (future ECMA6) class declarations or current Javascript prototype definitions without any `define()` and `module.export` trash code.
+> The desire was to build the system that will understand simple files containing clean (future ECMA6) class declarations or current Javascript prototype definitions without any `define()` and `module.export` trash code.
 Something you are used to from other languages.
 Something where one can express dependencies using __class names__ rather then cryptic ids or file names...
 Something like
 ```javascript
 // Contents of file /just/anywhere/file.js
 function Point(x, y) {